Abdullah1218-bit/Streamlit-Full-Begineer-Course/README.md

 Asks the user to enter their date of birth

 Calculates their age instantly

-Great starting point to learn user input & output in Streamlit
+✅ Great starting point to learn user input & output in Streamlit

 2. chai_sales.csv 🍵

-A sample dataset containing sales data for tea
+A sample dataset containing sales data for tea.

 Used in the Chai Sales Dashboard (main_4.py)